JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Ram_Das_Hyms.md

 It is they who meditate on God’s name ; God and God’s saints are the same.
 The slave Nanak is God’s servant ; O God, preserve his honour.

-He who has no faith in the Guru 1s stupid and deceitful :—
+He who has no faith in the Guru is stupid and deceitful :—

 He in whose heart is spiritual ignorance and who hath no faith in the Guru hath but a poor understanding.
 He in whose heart there is deceit deemeth every one deceitful ; through this deception he is ruined.